chloealbright/DevHiveMind/Algorithms & Data Structures/Algorithms/Algorithm Most Common Built in Functions.md

 Array.reverse()
 ```

-### Callback function supports these params thisArg is Optional
+## Array Functions with Callback Params`

+thisArg is a `optional` param for most built in functions that take in callback functions

 #### Array Filter
 This method empowers you to assess if each element in an array meets a specific condition, yielding a new array with the elements that fulfill the test or an empty array if the condition isn't met.